changeworld/azure-docs.pl-pl/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

     Write-Host "`nvalidating the folder structure on the workstation for saving the HQL script file ..."  -ForegroundColor Green if (test-path $hqlLocalFileName){

         $isDelete = Read-Host 'The file, ' $hqlLocalFileName ', exists.
-Do you want to overwirte it?
+Do you want to overwrite it?
 (Y/N)'

         if ($isDelete.ToLower() -ne "y")
         {